World War 3 News: Putin Boasts Russia Military Superior To All ‘Potential Aggressors,’ Wants To ‘Take Nukes To A Higher Level’

 As the NATO nations look toward Russia as being the aggressive actor, Russia has used each NATO escalation as a reinforcing argument supporting its need to protect itself.
 As for increasing its nuclear capability, Russia made clear in October (per the Inquisitr) that it was pulling out of non-proliferation treaty it had signed with the U.S. in 2010.

-And yet, all the bellicose rhetoric aside, Putin is seen as having hope of a more favorable relationship with the United States once president-elect Donald Trump is inaugurated on January 20.
+And yet, all the bellicose rhetoric aside, Putin is seen as having hope of a more favorable relationship with the United States once President-elect Donald Trump is inaugurated on January 20.
 Trump has said that he looks forward to having better foreign relations with the Russian Federation as well.

 Until then, Putin will be dealing with an outgoing Barack Obama administration which has levied economic sanctions against Russia, become diplomatically testy about the Syrian civil war (where Russia supports Syrian president Bashar al-Assad and the U.S. backs the Syrian rebels) and ISIS, and even accused, with bolstering evidence from the FBI and the CIA, the Russian government of tampering with the recent U.S. presidential election.